aces/EEG2BIDS/wiki/ubuntu/README.md

 python3 -m python.pycat
 ```

-**Note:** Both the "python-service" & the "electron-app" need to be running simultaneously for pyCat to successfully function in development!
+**Note:** Both the "python-service" & the "electron-app" need to be running simultaneously for EEG2BIDS Wizard to successfully function in development!

 ## Production